8.7

 Lightweight HOKA cushion saves joints on high-mileage travel days, letting you explore further.

-The Hoka Clifton 9 offers a compelling blend of substantial cushioning and relatively lightweight performance, making it an excellent choice for travelers who log serious miles but prefer a more energetic feel than max-cushion giants like the Bondi 8.
+The Hoka Clifton 9 offers a compelling blend of substantial cushioning and relatively lightweight performance, a great choice for travelers who log serious miles but prefer a more energetic feel than max-cushion giants like the Bondi 8.
 Its balanced design absorbs impact effectively on hard surfaces while the Meta-Rocker geometry promotes a smooth, efficient stride, which is why it's a favorite for high-step-count European trips.

-While still bulkier than minimalist options, the Clifton 9 is noticeably lighter and easier to pack than the Bondi, striking a popular middle ground.
-Be mindful of the potentially snug midfoot fit – trying the wide version is recommended for most.
-For high-mileage walking vacations where comfort is key but agility is still valued, the Clifton 9 is a well-regarded and high-performing option.
-Your knees might just thank you for choosing these for those endless cobblestone explorations.
+While still bulkier than minimalist options, the Clifton 9 is noticeably lighter and easier to pack than the Bondi, a popular middle ground.
+The main drawback is its 300-400 mile durability limit for peak cushioning, a key consideration for long-term travelers.
+For high-mileage walking vacations where balanced comfort is key, the Clifton 9 is a high-performing option.

 SHOP NOW